 While this contrast may seem off-putting, it simply adds to the fascination of the metropolis, which is one of the world’s most visited cities.

-Renowned for its budget-friendly street food scene, bustling markets, tantalizing culinary experiences, and exotic nightlife, Bangkok has become a haven for backpackers and digital nomads.
+Renowned for its budget-friendly street food scene, its markets, and its exotic nightlife, Bangkok has become a haven for backpackers and digital nomads.

-However, if you’re visiting Thailand with kids, don’t shy away from the vibrant capital city.
+However, if you’re visiting Thailand with kids, don’t shy away from the capital city.

 It is one of the best destinations in Asia for a family vacation!

-Bangkok is home to an array of captivating attractions, from ornate temples and busy, lively districts like Chinatown and Khao San to posh rooftop pools and high-end shopping areas, Bangkok’s blend of modernity and tradition add to the city’s unique charm and appeal.
+Bangkok is home to lots of unique attractions that families will love, as well.
+From ornate temples and busy districts like Chinatown and Khao San to posh rooftop pools and high-end shopping areas, Bangkok has a unique charm and appeal that grows on you the longer you stay.

 Quick facts about Bangkok